bmalone1x/Neopets-Website-Dailies-Automator/README.md

 # Neopets-Website-Dailies-Automator
-Automates some daily games/clicks on the Neopet's website Tested only on Microsoft Edge and requires download of msedgedriver.exe in the same path
+*Automates some daily games/clicks on the Neopet's website *Tested only on Microsoft Edge
+*Requires download of msedgedriver.exe in the same path

 * Can Automatically log you in
 * Will automatically perform certain dailies for you